RohanWagh-12053/PassCrypt-Password-Manager/README.md

-# 🔐 PassCrypt - Password Manager
+# 🔐 PassOp - Password Manager

 A **secure and responsive** password manager built using **React and Tailwind CSS**, allowing users to store, edit, delete, and copy their credentials with ease.